The New Paper: History

-First launched on 26 July 1988, by Singapore Press Holdings (SPH), it had an average daily circulation of 101,600 in August 2010, according to SPH.
+First launched on 26 July 1988 by Singapore Press Holdings (SPH), it had an average daily circulation of 101,600 in August 2010, according to SPH.

 In 1991, the paper organised the New Paper Big Walk, a mass-participation walking event.
-The event came to be held annually in Singapore.
-It holds the official Guinness World Record as world's largest walk when a record-breaking 77,500 participants joined on 21 May 2000.
+The event came to be held annually.
+It holds the Guinness World Record for the world's largest walk, which it earned for having 77,500 participants on 21 May 2000.

 There is also a noon edition that hits the newsstands on Mondays and Thursdays that gives more special coverage of late-night association football matches that occur after the morning edition goes to press.
 The New Paper was Singapore's second-highest circulating paid English-language newspaper before it became a free newspaper on 1 December 2016.

 The New Paper is noted for its coverage of sports news, particularly of association football (e.g. the UEFA Champions League and the Premier League).
 Amongst its sports journalists, Iain Macintosh was voted second runner-up for Best Football Journalist held by Soccerlens.com website in 2010.

+On 15 June 1993, in partnership with distributor Lityan Systems, both parties launched a one-step video programmer, to help readers key in the four-digit codes assigned for the programmes listed in the television guides published in The New Paper.
+The device cost $125.

 FiRST which was originally published as a monthly magazine, merged with The New Paper in May 2009, and was published as a weekly pull-out rather than monthly.

 The New Paper is often compared to the tabloid Today, although the latter positions itself against The Straits Times.
 The New Paper targets readers with more eye-catching tabloid journalism featuring sensationalist headlines.
 It tends to focus on local human-interest stories, with extensive sections on entertainment, fashion and sports.
 There is, in comparison with The Straits Times, very little coverage of international news.
-However, according to SPH, The New Paper presents "news with sharp angles not seen elsewhere", and perceives its paper to be "stylish", "arresting" and "easy to read" while tackling "complex issues".
+However, according to SPH, The New Paper presents "news with sharp angles not seen elsewhere".
+SPU calls the paper "stylish", "arresting" and "easy to read" while tackling "complex issues".

 The newspaper's average daily sales had dropped to 60,000, according to Warren Fernandez, Editor-in-Chief of the English/Malay/Tamil Media group of SPH, before it became a freesheet.

 On 17 October 2016, Singapore Press Holdings announced a 10% cut of staff, and that My Paper and The New Paper (TNP) would be merged to form a revamped TNP that will be a freesheet on 1 December 2016.

-Distributed free of charge, The New Paper aims to reach a circulation of 300,000, matching Today, the other English-language free newspaper in Singapore.
+Distributed free of charge, this version of The New Paper aimed to reach a circulation of 300,000, matching Today, the other English-language free newspaper in Singapore.

 On 10 December 2021, The New Paper ceased its print edition and went fully digital.

+On 30 October 2025, The New Paper merged with STOMP and published its last article on the same day.